pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 ## 2.5 IKC to Manta services integration

-When preparing to run this lab chapter, make sure your CP4D environment is setup properly.
+While preparing to run this lab chapter, make sure your CP4D environment is setup properly.
 There is a must have condition that services of IKC and Manta are setup properly and both are integrated.
 This can be checked in your Project when on the Asset page selecting "New asset" button and then clicking the tile Metadata import.
 If you immediately then jump into the screen where you can enter the metadata import name, then your IKC service doesn't have a connection to Manta service setup.
 Instead, you should see the full set of the tiles related to the various metadata import options together with the number of available licensed Manta scripts to utilise, as per screenshot below.

 ![alt text](/Data%20Lineage/images/mdi_tiles.png)